letoon31/CorpusEnrichmentPoC/README.md

 ### Python and node.js requirements

 To use the algorithm and test our PoC, you have some installation to do. <br />
-You must have Linux or OSX and 16Go of RAM.
+You must have 16Go of RAM to use the algorithm.

+#### Creating a new environment

 It is recommended to create a new environment on Anaconda:
 ```